-FortiGate-6000 HA supports separating the FortiGate-6000s in an HA cluster to different physical locations.
-Distributed FortiGate-6000 HA clustering (or geographically distributed FortiGate-6000 HA or geo clustering) can involve two FortiGate-6000s in different rooms in the same building, different buildings in the same location, or even different geographical sites such as different cities, countries, or continents.
+FortiGate-7000F HA supports separating the FortiGate-7000Fs in an HA cluster to different physical locations.
+Distributed FortiGate-7000F HA clustering (or geographically distributed FortiGate-7000F HA or geo clustering) can involve two FortiGate-7000Fs in different rooms in the same building, different buildings in the same location, or even different geographical sites such as different cities, countries or continents.

-Just like any FortiGate-6000 HA configuration, distributed FortiGate-6000 HA requires heartbeat communication between the FortiGate-6000s over the HA1 and HA2 interfaces.
-In a distributed FortiGate-6000 HA configuration this heartbeat communication can take place over the internet or over other transmission methods including satellite linkups.
+Just like any FortiGate-7000F HA configuration, distributed FortiGate-7000F HA requires heartbeat and session synchronization communication between the FortiGate-7000Fs.
+In a distributed FortiGate-7000F HA configuration this heartbeat and session synchronization communication can take place over the internet or over other transmission methods including satellite linkups.

-Most Data Center Interconnect (DCI) or MPLS-based solutions that support layer 2 extensions and VLAN tags between the remote data centers should also support HA heartbeat communication between the FortiGates in the distributed locations.
+Most Data Center Interconnect (DCI) or MPLS-based solutions that support layer 2 extensions and VLAN tags between the remote data centers should also support HA heartbeat and session synchronization communication between the FortiGate-7000Fs in the distributed locations.
 Using VLANs and switches in promiscuous mode to pass all traffic between the locations can also be helpful.

 You cannot change HA heartbeat IP addresses, so the heartbeat interfaces have to be able to communication over the same subnet.

 Because of the possible distance between sites, it may take a relatively long time for heartbeat packets to be transmitted between the FortiGate-7000s.
 This could lead to a split brain scenario.
 To avoid a split brain scenario you can modify heartbeat timing so that the cluster expects extra time between heartbeat packets.
 As a general rule, set the heartbeat failover time (

 hb-interval) to be longer than the max latency or round trip time (RTT).
 You could also increase the